 Artist James Simon has completed his installation of "Rooster Waiting For The Streetcar" at Townsend Park in Elliot!
 Below is some information on this project as well as some of the artist's initial concept sketches.
 Thanks to James for this vibrant mosaic to welcome visitors and residents alike to the neighborhood of Elliot.

 Townsend Park is located at 803 Ernie Street in Pittsburgh’s Elliott neighborhood, adjacent to the West End.
-The park renovation includes landscape improvements, playground equipment, a new half basketball court, fencing, benches, pedestrian lighting, and a new ADA entrance.
+The park's recent renovation included landscape improvements, playground equipment, a new half basketball court, fencing, benches, pedestrian lighting, and a new ADA entrance.

 In the artist's words:

 The "Street Car" creates a colorful welcoming mosaic to the Elliot Neighborhood of Pittsburgh.
 The streetcar is a metaphor of community, that ties the past, present, and future of the neighborhood representing diversity, harmony and even alternative energy (electric transportation).
 The windows will have a variety of folks looking out celebrating a unique neighborhood of all age groups and ethnicities.
 A women will be exiting the streetcar with her dog, holding a bundle of beautiful flowers representing beauty and hope.